-“Getting waxed regularly (every four to six weeks) can help to minimise any pain.
+“Waxing regularly (every four to six weeks) can help to minimise any pain.
 The more you go, the finer the hairs will become and the less pain you will experience.
 Avoid caffeine and don’t take any painkillers beforehand (ironically they can make you more sensitive).
-Also, to lower your chances of a painful experience, ensure that you book a wax with an experienced therapist who knows what they're doing.
 Try not to trim or shave in between waxes, as this can make hair tougher and your next wax more painful.”

-“For the face, underarm and bikini, you need to make sure that you are getting a hot (peel off) wax and ideally that a pre-wax oil is used.
-Don’t feel afraid to ask for this when you are booking as it will really help to protect your skin and remove the hair as painlessly as possible.
-Another big thing to ask before booking is whether or not the therapist ‘double dips’.
+“For the face, underarm and bikini, you need to make sure that you are using a hot (peel off) wax and ideally that a pre-wax oil is used as it will really help to protect your skin and remove the hair as painlessly as possible.
+If you're booking in a salon another thing to ask before booking is whether or not the therapist ‘double dips’.
 A salon that does not double dip will be delivering a safer, more hygienic wax, as they are not redipping the spatula into wax during the treatment.
 Reusing the same spatula again and again during a wax and double dipping spreads germs and is highly unhygienic, especially if the wax has been used all day on other clients.”

-Can you still get a wax if you have sensitive skin?
+Can you still wax if you have sensitive skin?